swcarpentry/good-enough-practices-in-scientific-computing/index.md

     quickly see the point of a brief explanatory comment at the start of each script, so we have recommended that as a first step.

+**A Bibliography Manager**
+:   Researchers should use a reference manager of some sort,
+    such as [Zotero][zotero],
+    and should also obtain and use an [ORCID][orcid] to identify themselves in their publications, but discussion of those is outside the scope of this paper.

 **Code Reviews and Pair Programming**
 :   These practices are valuable in projects with multiple contributors,
     but are hard to adopt in single-author/single-user situations,